 Adrenaclick is intended for immediate administration as emergency supportive therapy and is not intended as a substitute for immediate medical care.
 In conjunction with the administration of epinephrine, the patient should seek immediate medical or hospital care.
 More than two sequential doses of epinephrine should only be administered under direct medical supervision [see Indications and Usage (1), Dosage and Administration (2) and Patient Counseling Information (17)].

-5.2 Incorrect Locations of Injection
+5.2 Injection-Related Complications

-Adrenaclick should ONLY be injected into the anterolateral aspect of the thigh [see Dosage and Administration (2) and Patient Counseling Information (17)].
+Adrenaclick should only be injected into the anterolateral aspect of the thigh [see Dosage and Administration (2) and Patient Counseling Information (17)].

 Do not inject intravenously.